AMC Commander visits McConnell AFB, emphasizes Readiness for Great Power Competition

 |0

-This work, AMC Commander visits McConnell AFB, emphasizes Readiness for Great Power Competition [Image 4 of 4], by A1C Patrick ONeill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMC Commander visits McConnell AFB, emphasizes Readiness for Great Power Competition, by SSgt Tryphena Mayhugh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.